 Dr Kate Thomson is Director of Postgraduate Research Degrees for Health and leads on all aspects of recruitment, oversight and student experience for PhD (Health).
 She is also a member of the Public Health & Therapies department.
 Kate completed her postgraduate study at the University of Birmingham with a PhD on learning disability...More about Kate

 Senior Lecturer, Public Health

 Anne's background is in public health and health promotion, on research based projects at a local, regional and national level.
 This has been within the NHS, Local Authorities, BBC and National Charities.
 She has undertaken a wide range of research and consultancy appointments on health promotion and public health which have focused on...More about Anne

 Professor of Nursing and Health Research

 Fiona Cowdell joined Birmingham City University in October 2016 as a Professor of Nursing and Health Research.
 Fiona is National Institute of Health Research Knowledge Mobilisation Research Fellow (June 2016 – May 2020).
 She is a graduate of Oxford Brookes University with a doctorate from Bournemouth University.
-As a registered nurse she worked for many years in the National Health Service at senior levels both operational and strategic whilst developing close links with academia including posts as a Lecturer Practitioner and later as a Practice Development Consultant.More about Fiona
+As a registered nurse she...More about Fiona

-Reader in Healthcare Research, Implementation Science Deputy Director Centre for Social Care, Health and Related Research (C-SCHaRR)
+Professor in Implementation Science, Deputy Director of the School for Social Care, Health and Related Research (C-SCHaRR)

 Judith Dyson joined Birmingham City University in October 2020 as a Reader in Healthcare Research and Implementation Science.
 She is a registered general and mental health nurse and a chartered psychologist and has worked in many clinical and management roles in the NHS.More about Judith